-Directly below the first layer of foam, is a 1.5-inch layer of latex foam.
+Directly below the first layer of foam, is a layer of latex foam.
 Latex foam has a bouncier feel than memory foam or poly-foam; therefore it is more responsive.
 By including this layer of latex foam in their bed, Casper hopes to reduce your risk of sinking too far into this mattress.
 Additionally, latex is more breathable than poly-foam or memory foam, so this layer is especially good at dispersing heat out of the mattress.

-Below the layer of latex foam, is a 1.5-inch layer of memory foam.
+Below the layer of latex foam, is a layer of memory foam.
 The pressure-relieving layer should contour to your body as you sink in the bed.
 By contouring to your joints, it relieves pressure points.

-Next, is a 1.5-inch layer of high-resiliency foam infused with zone support gel.
+Next, is a layer of high-resiliency foam infused with zone support gel.
 The firm support gel infused into this layer supports your body at 33 particular points, promoting a healthy spine.
 Specifically, the zone support of this layer prevents your hips from sinking too far into this mattress, a significant factor for stomach and side sleepers.